nrwl/nx/docs/shared/nx-plugin.md

 ### Adding more builders

-Adding more builders to your plugin is exactly the same as adding more schematics.
-Create a new folder then add a implementation, `schema.json` and `schema.d.ts` files.
-Then edit the `builders.json` file in the root of your plugin project.
+Adding more builders to the plugin is exactly the same as adding more schematics.
+Create a new folder and add a implementation, `schema.json` and `schema.d.ts` files.
+Then edit the `builders.json` file in the root of the plugin project.

 ```json
 {